Amatis-raspberry/food-delivery-frontend/README.md

       Services are used to abstract API calls, and define request and response data types.
 ```

-Most of folders contains `index.ts` file, which will export all files, and allow easy and readable inclusion in style of
+Most of folders contains `index.jsx` file, which will export all files, and allow easy and readable inclusion in style of
 `import { AuthAPI, logger } from '@app/services'`.

 ### Do's and don'ts